claudebaxter/Dark-Coin-ASA-1088771340/darkpaper.md

 The remaining 100,000,000 tokens in the creator / developer wallets are used to disburse the early backer air drop, as well as future air drops the community decides to distribute (e.g., rewards to users for our logo contest)

-Creater and Developer Wallet 2 will not sell or transfer any of the initial 100,000,000 Dark Coin without approval from the community, as these funds are to be used to provide additional liquidity and fund / promote the project as it expands.
-Though these wallets will
+Creater and Developer Wallet 2 will not sell or transfer any of the initial 100,000,000 Dark Coin without disclosing details to the community for approval, as these funds are to be used to provide additional liquidity and fund / promote the project as it expands.

-"buy back" Dark Coin using personal funds, in which the tokens that were "bought back" can be used at the discretion of the owner.
+The creator/dev wallets will "buy back" Dark Coin using personal funds, in which the tokens that were "bought back" can be used at the discretion of the owner.